Spiros Arion: America (1966–1978)

 Arion returned to the WWWF in 1974 and was instantly a fan favorite when he teamed with Chief Jay Strongbow.
 Before they faced The Valiant Brothers for the WWWF Tag Team Championship, there were signs they would not last.
 While Arion was struggling in a singles match with Killer Kowalski, Strongbow came to his aid, the outside interference costing him the match via disqualification.
 Arion was enraged after his first singles loss in the U.S. In their title match, he turned heel on Strongbow, soon taking Freddie Blassie as his manager.
 Various acts intensified the fans' hatred of him, including ripping Strongbow's headdress to shreds and pinning him in numerous arenas.

 Before viciously beating Sammartino's protégé, Larry Zbyszko, at Madison Square Garden, Arion explained the apparent mismatch as an opportunity for the rookie, who he called a "friend".
 Sammartino ran in at the end, after the pin, to prevent further harm.
 He had a three-bout series at Madison Square Garden against Sammartino, whose focus on his singles title Arion blamed for losing their tag title.

 In early 1976, Arion left the WWWF, and returned in late 1977.
 In 1978, he partnered with Blassie's newest turncoat, the once-popular Victor Rivera.

 Following a TV match in Hamburg, Pennsylvania, he was stabbed in the chest by a male spectator as he and Blassie were leaving the ring.

 Britain (1979–1980)

 In 1979 Arion, billed as "The Iron Greek", arrived in Joint Promotions claiming a version of the Mountevans Rules World Heavyweight Championship.
-The British wrestling press hyped him as the first foreign world champion to enter the country since Lou Thesz in the 1950s.
+The British wrestling press hyped him as the first foreign world heavyweight champion to enter the country since Lou Thesz in the 1950s.
 He made televised defences of his championship against such opponents as Colin Joynson, Lee Bronson and Romany Riley before losing it to Wayne Bridges at the Royal Albert Hall and leaving the country.
 The title he introduced was contested for over a decade afterward in Joint Promotions and All Star Wrestling, held by Bridges, Mighty John Quinn, Tony St. Clair and Kendo Nagasaki before final champion Bridges retired with it in 1990.